Albion Mill, Blackburn

 VVHC are providing 78 1 bedroomed apartments each with lounge, dining area, kitchen, bedroom and wetroom.
 The apartments are designed to be light and airy, with enough space to accommodate wheelchairs should there be a need.

 In addition to the apartments we are providing communal spaces in the form of a laundry/sluice room and clean room, communal lounges and dining rooms.
-There are spaces allocated for an assisted bathroom and spa with a scheme office and sleepover facilities for support staff on the lower ground floor together with staff kitchen and locker room.
+There are assisted bathrooms and physio room with a scheme office and sleepover facilities for support staff on the lower ground floor together with staff kitchen and locker room.

-On the ground floor we have allocated spaces for various facilities includng private meeting rooms, spaces are available for possibly a mini library, a hairdressers, a GP consultation room, an activity room and a small activity room.
+On the ground floor we have allocated spaces for various facilities includng private meeting rooms, spaces are available for a mini library, a hairdressers, possibly a GP consultation room, an activity room and a multi-faith room.

 For visitors we have provided a mezzanine floor overlooking a wonderful TV lounge and a dining room / cafe facility, leading to an outside patio area overlooking the Canal.
 All these facilities will be determined over the course of the development and whose use may be subject to change by the Council or Scheme Managers.